meenalbhatia28/meenalbhatia28.github.io/README.md

 - [Link](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/RESUME.md) to my resume formatted in Markdown.
 - A GitHub account : Here is the [link](https://github.com/) for sign up/log in to GitHub.
 - [Link](https://github.com/meenalbhatia28/meenalbhatia28.github.io) to GitHub repository of my resume template.
+## Principles of Technical Writing
+### 1. Using a Lightweight Markup Language

+### 2. Formatting a document with a static site generator
+### 3. Hosting documents on a distributed version control system
 ## Instructions
 ### Getting Jekyll Theme Template on GitHub
 By the end of this section, you have: